 Given the outperformance of the business solutions division in H1 FY3/14, relative to the company's forecasts, the company raised its forecasts for this division in H2 FY3/14.
 However, it lowered its H2 FY3/14 forecasts for the network solutions division and the web solutions division.
-Probably, the forecast downgrades for these divisions had two components, one component reflecting an offset for outperformance in H1 and another component reflecting more subdued expectations for the overseas operations of the networks solutions division.
+Probably, the forecast downgrades for these divisions had two components, one component reflecting an offset for outperformance in H1 and another component reflecting more subdued expectations for the overseas operations of the networks solutions division and for the sale of software for creating e-books in the web solutions division.
 The web solutions division is developing new software programs for creating e-books in FY3/14, so customers will probably wait to purchase that software from FY3/15, rather than buy programs now available.

-Earnings Trends
+■Earnings Trends